instill-ai/console/README.md

-# Versatile Data Pipeline (VDP) console
+# console

 [![Integration Test](https://github.com/instill-ai/console/actions/workflows/integration-test.yml/badge.svg)](https://github.com/instill-ai/console/actions/workflows/integration-test.yml)

-## VDP Console
+## The console of 🔮 Instill Core

-The VDP console is written in Nextjs, Typescript, TailwindCSS and it runs a docker container with the VDP backend.
-Interested in trying it out?
-Check out [here](https://github.com/instill-ai/vdp) to run it locally.
+The console, developed using Nextjs, Typescript, and TailwindCSS, operates in a docker container alongside other **🔮 Instill Core** components.
+Want to give it a try?
+Visit the [instill-core](https://github.com/instill-ai/instill-core) repository to run the suite on your local machine.

-The mission of the console is simple, to provide a unified, clean, and intuitive user experience of VDP, you could set up the full pipeline just by using the browser and investigate every information of your pipelines or connectors on it.
+The primary objective of the console is to offer a unified, streamlined, and user-friendly interface for **🔮 Instill Core**.
+It allows users to create, manage, and observe pipelines, models, and artifacts directly from their browser.

 ## Folder structure